Last updated : 9th November 2014

 Mather: "I am aware, Mr President, that this is not a court of law - but I hope we shall find it is a court of justice!"

-Mather, wandering around the rundown cell: "I wanted you all to sample the kind of hospitality offered by CI5 to its unfortunate prisoners.
+Mather, wandering around the rundown cell: "I wanted you all to sample the kind of hospitality offered by CI5 to its unfortunate suspects.
 Try to imagine what it would be like to be held incommunicado in a place like this.
 What would run through your mind?"

 Mather: "CI5.
 Criminal Intelligence.
 A secret organisation.
 A dangerously omnipotent organation... and one, it seems, that is answerable to nobody other than its own controller!"